 I switched on the laptop, connected up the monitor and thought I was now ready to Zoom.
 I did my stuff with Windows settings but the screen quality was just not there.
 The auto settings on the monitor didn't improve the situation.
 I played around with the screen graphics software and thought I had mastered it - but no, too light, too dark, good for text - bad for graphics and the other way around.
 I put it back in the cupboard.
 It was not usable as I use a lot of PDF pages with graphics and text when I teach and it strained my eyes.

 That was two months ago.
-It kept get worrying me, so I decided on one last try.
+It kept worrying me, so I decided on one last try.
 I connected up the monitor to the PC and power supply, switched on the laptop and the large screen came to life with an incredibly clear image.
 Text - amazing, graphics - I could see fine detail in the images that I had not seen before.
 Was it a fluke?
-I switched off and on and I signed in - still everything is amazingly clear.
+I switched off and on and I signed in - still, everything was amazingly clear.
 Why?
-Then I work it out.
+Then I worked it out.
 Windows had set up the monitor for me.
 I wasted hours with the HP and Windows graphics software settings trying to do it.
 However, it is no use crying over spilt milk.
 Quite clearly, there is nothing worse than thinking you know better than Microsoft.

 Friday, July 23, 2021